anaconda/anaconda-project/docs/source/user-guide/tasks/docker-image.rst

 file you may need to supply custom `Conda configuration parameters <https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html>`_ in order to build the Docker image.

-To provide a custom Conda configuration place a ``.condarc`` file at the top-level of your project directory.
+To provide a custom Conda configuration, place a ``.condarc`` file at the top-level of your project directory.

 For example, you can use the ``.condarc`` to configure access to